ebrahimsoliman/js-concepts/README.md

 execution context: a wrapper to help manage the code that is running

 so the lexical environments is currently running is managed via execution context

+single threaded synchronous execution: one command at a time and in order